antonhalim/sinatra-pigeon-bk-002-public/README.md

 # Deliverables

-Create a Sinatra Web Application that allows us to browse a list of all pigeons, create new pigeons, see individual pigeons and their characteristics on their own, edit a pigeon, and delete pigeons.
+Create a Sinatra app that lists all pigeons, can create new ones, shows individual pigeons and their characteristics on their own, edits a pigeon, and deletes one pigeon at time.

 # Instructions